Common Symptoms of Spinal Stenosis

 Anatomy of the Spinal Canal

 To understand spinal stenosis, it is helpful to understand how your spine works.
 Your spine is made of 24 moveable bones called vertebrae.
 The vertebrae are separated by discs, which act as shock absorbers preventing the vertebrae from rubbing together.
 Down the middle of each vertebra is a hollow space called the spinal canal that contains the spinal cord, spinal nerves, ligaments, fat, and blood vessels.
-Spinal nerves exit the spinal canal through the intervertebral foramen (also called the nerve root canal) to branch out to your body.
+Spinal nerves exit the spinal canal through the nerve root canal to branch out to your body.
 Both the spinal and nerve root canals are surrounded by bone and ligaments.
 Bony changes can narrow the canals and restrict the spinal cord or nerves.

 Spinal Stenosis Symptoms